 While there was no report issued, testimony did mostly quash a popular conspiracy theory – while launching a new one.
 From the Chronicle: “There has nothing so far leaked out from the juryroom to indicate that her reason for committing suicide was to escape being mated with some one she did not like.”
 But at the end of the session, this was mentioned: “Part of the discontent which Mary Harris evidently felt may have been due to the fact that she was a Catholic, while those about her were not.
 Her religion, it is said, was a heritage from her mother.”
-Reading some of the descriptions of her death in later years, one might think she was a devout Catholic being held at the mercy of sex-crazed heathens.
+Reading some of the descriptions of her death in later years, one might think she was a novitiate being held at the mercy of sex-crazed heathens.

 In its final story the Chronicle reminded its readers there were still suspicious aspects to the case left unresolved.
 The Grand Jury accepted the Coroner’s inquest, although he neglected to collect testimony from the doctor, Mrs. Clarke, Pearl and others as to her mental state and circumstances of her death.
 Instead, the coroner’s jury – again, with Mr. Clarke among the jurors – rubber-stamped Nagasawa’s opinion that the girl’s craziness was the cause of her death: